resilient-project/resilient-project.github.io/index.md

 *Berlin, Germany, 24-26 June*\
 [Modeling at the Edge: Navigating Trade-offs in Energy System Analysis -- The RESILIENT experience]()

-## Public outreach & media highlights
+## Media highlights {#public-outreach}

+- [Workshop invitation for TransnetBW energy system modelling workshop](https://www.linkedin.com/feed/update/urn:li:activity:7274361929098317824/) — LinkedIn post announcing the energy system modelling workshop for industrial stakeholders hosted by TransnetBW.

+- [How can open-source frameworks and models support the energy system planning needs of TSOs?](https://www.linkedin.com/posts/iegor-riepin_pypsa-bmwe-resilient-activity-7332767362061844480-uJXh/) — We share materials from the PyPSA-Eur workshop with German transmission system operators.

+- [Workshop invitation for TUB energy modelling workshop](https://www.linkedin.com/posts/fabian-neumann-renewables_pypsa-eur-workshop-at-tu-berlin-activity-7309188508894543873-Ycsq?utm_source=share&utm_medium=member_desktop&rcm=ACoAADhk2oEBLgmYCVN1a_pvp6Q2ezECxNhJekw) — LinkedIn post by Fabian Neumann announcing the PyPSA-Eur workshop at TU Berlin for cross-sector stakeholders.

+- [Workshop invitation for DTU energy modelling workshop](https://www.linkedin.com/posts/marta-victoria-4189b388_pypsa-eur-workshop-at-dtu-copenhagen-activity-7320387816662745088-JAwA/) — LinkedIn post by Prof. Marta Victoria announcing the PyPSA-Eur workshop at DTU Copenhagen.

+- [DTU workshop summary](https://www.linkedin.com/feed/update/urn:li:activity:7345308702389731328/) — LinkedIn summary of the energy modelling workshop hosted by DTU in Copenhagen.

-- **[Open‑data European high-voltage grid in *Nature Scientific Data*](https://www.linkedin.com/posts/bobby-xiong_open-transparent-connected-activity-7297938013832069120-3_fV/)** — Bobby Xiong announces the publication of a dataset and methodology constructing Europe's 200–750 kV high-voltage grid from OpenStreetMap under an open license.
+- [Open‑data European high-voltage grid in *Nature Scientific Data*](https://www.linkedin.com/posts/bobby-xiong_open-transparent-connected-activity-7297938013832069120-3_fV/) — Bobby Xiong announces the publication of a dataset and methodology constructing Europe's 200–750 kV high-voltage grid from OpenStreetMap under an open license.

-- **[PyPSA‑Eur transition to OpenStreetMap](https://www.linkedin.com/posts/bobby-xiong_opensource-open-transparent-activity-7236340491603070976-0NFk/)** —  LinkedIn post by Bobby Xiong announcing PyPSA‑Eur's full migration to OSM data and the first release of the high-voltage grid model, which is now available for download and use.
+- [PyPSA‑Eur transition to OpenStreetMap](https://www.linkedin.com/posts/bobby-xiong_opensource-open-transparent-activity-7236340491603070976-0NFk/) —  LinkedIn post by Bobby Xiong announcing PyPSA‑Eur's full migration to OSM data and the first release of the high-voltage grid model, which is now available for download and use.

-- **[How can open-source frameworks and models support the energy system planning needs of TSOs? ](https://www.linkedin.com/posts/iegor-riepin_pypsa-bmwe-resilient-activity-7332767362061844480-uJXh/)** — We share materials from the PyPSA-Eur workshop with German transmission system operators.

-- **[What is the role of biomass to achieve emissions targets in the energy system?](https://www.linkedin.com/feed/update/urn:li:activity:7288133455714918400/)** — LinkedIn post by Markus Millinger announcing the publication of a paper in *Nature Energy* on the diversity of biomass usage pathways to achieve emissions targets in the European energy system.
+- [What is the role of biomass to achieve emissions targets in the energy system?](https://www.linkedin.com/feed/update/urn:li:activity:7288133455714918400/) — LinkedIn post by Markus Millinger announcing the publication of a paper in *Nature Energy* on the diversity of biomass usage pathways to achieve emissions targets in the European energy system.

-- **[Blog: "Price formation without fuel costs"](https://nworbmot.org/blog/price-formation-without-fuel-costs.html)** — A science-explainer blog post by Tom Brown based on our new paper in *Energy Economics*.
+- [Blog: "Price formation without fuel costs"](https://nworbmot.org/blog/price-formation-without-fuel-costs.html) — A science-explainer blog post by Tom Brown based on our new paper in *Energy Economics*.

 ## About us: partners of the RESILIENT project